zalando/tailor/README.md

 # Events

-`Tailor` extends `EventEmitter`, so you can subscribe to them with `tailor.on('eventName', callback)`.
+`Tailor` extends `EventEmitter`, so you can subscribe to events with `tailor.on('eventName', callback)`.
 Events should be used for logging and monitoring.

 ## Top level events